 1. A Scan

-The A Scan presents the data as the strength of the signal received and the time it took to receive it.
+The A-Scan presents the data as the strength of the signal received and the time it took to receive it.
 The depth and size of the flaw can be determined using this type of scan by comparing the size and position of the signal on the scan.

 2. B Scan

-The B Scan is a cross sectional scan of the test piece.
+The B Scan is a cross-sectional scan of the test piece.
 In this type of presentation, the time taken for travel is presented with its distance to the transducer.

 3. C Scan

 The C Scan is a plane view of the test piece, with a sign indicating the position of the detected flaw.
-The plane view can be from the top, bottom or side, depending on the position of the transducer.
+The plane view can be from the top, bottom, or side, depending on the position of the transducer.

 With automated diagnostic machines and interfaces, all these types of charts are created automatically to provide an accurate analysis of the test piece.
 With progress in the field of ultrasound imaging, the quality of data presented has become more and more detailed.
-Now, it is possible to spot even miniscule irregularities.
+Now, it is possible to spot even minuscule irregularities.

 Materials to be used on

 Ultrasonic testing can be conducted on a variety of materials.
-It is applicable for most metals, alloys, and composites, as well as concrete, ceramics, plastic, and even wood.
+It is applicable to most metals, alloys, and composites, as well as concrete, ceramics, plastic, and even wood.
 Ultrasonic testing is even used in the medical field, e.g. sonography.

 Ultrasonic Testing of Welds